rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/Readme.md

 - `npm install` or `yarn install`
 - `npm start demos` or `yarn nx serve demos`

+you can find the working application in `http://localhost:4200/rx-angular/demos`

 The source can be found under `apps/demos/src/app/features/tutorials`

 The example shows a simple component setup od a parent container and a child component displaying the data.